katinas15/katinas15.github.io/README.md

 <br />

 <b>Labyrinth crawler</b> - was a group project for my university, I was responsible of programming the game.
 Main goal of the game is to find a way out of the labyrinth using various tool and fighting simple enemies.
-This was my first real project after completing the course.
+This was my first real project after completing the online course.
 <br />
 <br />
 ![Image](crawler.png)